ipolharvard/ethos-paper/README.md

            └── mimic-iv-2.2_Data_parquet <== optional (for faster loading `scripts/convert_csv_to_parquet.py`)
    ```

-### Workflow
+### Usage

-Execute the project workflow as follows:
+Execute the project pipeline as follows:

-1. **Dataset tokenization:** Convert the dataset from a tabular format to a tokenized format,
+1. **Dataset tokenization:** Assuming that the MIMIC dataset is prepared, convert the dataset from
-   starting with the training set, followed by the testing set using the training set's vocabulary.
+   a tabular format to a tokenized format, starting with the training set, followed by the testing
+   set using the training set's vocabulary.
    ```bash
    ethos tokenize- mimic train
    ```